ADVERTISEMENT

 It’s Not Pretty

 I think the main reason we don’t talk openly about pregnancy loss is because it doesn’t jibe with the picture-perfect ideal of motherhood that we expect women to uphold.
 Motherhood is supposed to be pretty and, above all, easy.
 The content on social media seems to confirm this.
-After all, it’s much more pleasant to post a joyful pregnancy announcement or serene maternity shot than it is to share the gruesome details of your D&C. Don’t get me wrong: we absolutely should celebrate the happy moments, especially during a time when we’re all looking for a glimmer of hope.
+After all, it’s much more pleasant to post a joyful pregnancy announcement or serene maternity shot than it is to share the gruesome details of your D&C. Don’t get me wrong: we absolutely should celebrate the happy moments.
 But the ideal of motherhood is just that.
 It doesn’t tell the whole story, especially when so many women struggle with loss and infertility.

 The ugly physical side effects that accompany a miscarriage are almost nothing compared to the emotional ones.
 Grief is already a non-linear process, but as the hormones produced during pregnancy begin to leave the body you may very well feel like you’re losing your mind.
 In my case, I’d go from moments where I was watching my favorite trash on Bravo and laughing like old times, to moments where my anxiety would take hold, convincing me that I’d never be able to have a child, and leaving me curled up on my couch in hysterics.
 One study found that one in six women who miscarry suffer long-term PTSD.
 Symptoms like these are invisible and insidious, exacerbating the anxiety and depression that underly an already traumatic experience.
 The hopelessness can feel so real you take it as fact, even though it’s not.